thusoy/salt-states/salt/laim-slack-hc/README.md

 # laim-slack

-Installs laim and a Slack handler.
+Installs laim and a handler that defaults to posting messages to Slack, but also parses changelogs from apt-listchanges and posts those to hHoneycomb.

 ## Configuration